 Family income can have a large impact on the amount of aid you receive, and thus, your net price.

 The table below shows the average net price freshmen paid based on income level.
 Note that if the school offers in-state tuition, the lower in-state tuition has been used in the calculation.

 |Net Price by Family Income Level||In-State Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

 What is Title IV?

-Over a period of five years, the average net price paid by all freshmen at Georgia Highlands College has increased by an average of 2.3% per year.
+Over a period of six years, the average net price paid by all freshmen at Georgia Highlands College has remained about the same, shifting by an average of only 0.0% per year.